 Adam Leitman Bailey’s debut book, “Finding the Uncommon Deal,” doles out advice on all stages of buying a house, condo or co-op.
 Yet the author’s ambitions are broader than just a how-to guide to homeownership.

-“My life, my business and my legal practice have been dedicated to real estate and attempting to make the United States a better place to live by advocating for better real estate decisions,” Bailey, the energetic and frenetic founder of Manhattan-based residential and commercial law firm Adam Leitman Bailey, PC, writes in the preface.
+“My life and my business have been dedicated to real estate and attempting to make the United States a better place to live by advocating for better real estate decisions,” Bailey, the energetic and frenetic founder, writes in the preface.

 The 230-page paperback from John Wiley & Sons was published in the middle of last month, and shot to No. 1 on the New York Times list of paperback advice and how-to books.

 Although Bailey, best known as the controversial and aggressive champion of unhappy condominium buyers, has seen financial losses sting owners during the downturn, he points to real estate as a path to financial security.

 To that end, he cites renowned economist Robert Schiller, who charted the sale price of an average home over more than a century.
 Using Schiller’s data, he writes that if a typical home sold in 1890 for $100,000, that same home had appreciated in real value, even after removing the huge effects of inflation, to $199,000 in 2006.